marpot/marpot/README.md

 ### Hi there.
 My name is Marcin Potoczny 👋

-🌱 I’m currently working on developing web applications in django web framework and learning machine learning concepts in python.
+🌱 I’m currently working on developing web applications in django web framework and learning machine learning in python.
 I am looking for remote junior python developer job(remote).

 📫 How to reach me:
 marcin.potoczny@protonmail.com